aclark4life/parse2plone/README.txt

   "just go write a script" and then point to an example.

-All of that said, the author understands that reusability and conservation of (developer) resources are important goals, especially for the Plone project.
+All of that said, the author understands that reusability and conservation of developer resources are important goals, especially for the Plone project.
 But for better or worse, these were not the goals of ``Parse2Plone``.
-However, it is certainly possible that some of the lessons learned
+However, you can be sure that the lessons learned while developing ``Parse2Plone`` will
+be applied outside of it, particularly with regard to the conservation of developer resources within the Plone project.

 .. _`collective.transmogrifier`: http://pypi.python.org/pypi/collective.transmogrifier